 How Francesinha was invented?

-Nevertheless, here is your history lesson: this dish was created by Portuguese emigrants to France, they encountered the french snack, the croque monsieur, and decided to take it to a whole new level, making it bigger, better and generally more delicious!
+Nevertheless, here is your history lesson: this dish was created by Portuguese emigrants to France.
+They encountered the french snack, the croque monsieur, and decided to take it to a whole new level, making it bigger, better and generally more delicious!

 Usually, a francesinha is made with bread (the thicker the better), wet-cured ham, linguiça (a portuguese sausage), steak or roast beef, everything covered with melted cheese and a special tomato and beer sauce.
 Most times it’s served with a fried egg on top and french fries that you can dip in the sauce.
 Some places like to innovate by adding an extra ingredient, but what really makes the difference in the francesinha universe is the sauce.
-That said, in order to find your perfect match, patience and persistence, along with a pair of sweatpants is needed to undertake this food challenge.
+That said, in order to find your perfect match, patience, and persistence, along with a pair of sweatpants are needed to undertake this food challenge.

-Our Top 5 Francesinhas in Porto
+Which are our Top 5 Francesinhas in Porto?

 Where to find it: Rua Sá Noronha, 137, Porto, Portugal

-When: Monday to Saturday – 9am to midnight
+Opening Hours: Monday to Saturday – 9am to midnight

-When: Monday to Saturday – 11am to 11pm
+Opening Hours: Monday to Saturday – 11am to 11pm

 Where to find it: Rua Passos Manuel, 190/192, Porto, Portugal

-When: Monday to Thursday – 11am to 11:30pm; Friday and Saturday – 11am to 1:30am
+Opening Hours: Monday to Thursday: 11am to 11:30pm; Friday and Saturday – 11am to 1:30am

 Bufete fase, like many restaurants in Porto, is also a family business.
 Everything is prepared on the same day, and every ingredient here is fresh, a process that has granted them several awards.
-Here you will find a smoother sauce – most sauces can be a bit heavy due to the beer and spices.
+Here you will find francesinha with a smoother sauce – most sauces can be a bit heavy due to the beer and spices.
 This sauce is a fit for everyone, including children and those with more sensitive palates.

 Where to find it: Rua Santa Catarina , 1147, Porto, Portugal

-When: Monday to Friday – midday to 4pm, 6:30pm to 9:30pm
+Opening Hours: Monday to Friday – midday to 4pm, 6:30pm to 9:30pm